Chasyxx/renderbot/README.md

 ### Deno
 I'm attempting to get the `target` directory to work with Deno 2.
 A full port (JSR, directly running TS etc) might be in the `deno` branch at some point soon hopefully.
 On this branch you'll still need to get the NPM packages and use `tsc`.

 Running the bot has you run `main.js`.
-The full command is`deno run -REW=../render/ -N=discord.com:443,gateway.discord.gg:443 --allow-run=/usr/bin/ffmpeg main.js`.
-Make sure to sync your FFpmeg path.
+The full command is `deno run -REW=../render/ -N=discord.com:443,gateway.discord.gg:443 --allow-run=/usr/bin/ffmpeg main.js`.
+Make sure to sync your FFmpeg path.

 Running the CLI has you run `cli/cli.js`. `deno run --allow-read=in.js --allow-write=out.wav cli.js` will work fine if you want to avoid the permissions prompts (though just pressing Y twice is probably fine).